 PAUL A. STRASSMANN’s career includes service as chief corporate information systems executive (1956-1978; 1990-1993, and 2002-2003), vice-president of strategic planning for office automation (1978-1985), and information systems researcher and professor (1986 to date).

-Mr. Strassmann is an Adjunct Research Advisor for the International Data Corporation and was Distinguished Professor of Information Sciences at George Mason School of Information Technology.
+Mr. Strassmann was Distinguished Professor of Information Sciences at George Mason School of Information Technology.
 He is Contributing Editor of the Armed Forces Communications & Electronics Association Signal magazine and serves as the Chairman of the Board of Directors of Queralt, a company that offers Radio Frequency Tag identification services for high-value objects.
 He was leader of the InfoSecurity practice at the International Data Corporation and retired after that organization was sold to an international firm.

 He holds registered U.S. Trademarks for Return-on-Management®, R-O-M®, Information Productivity® and Knowledge Capital®.
 In 2009 he received an Honorary Doctorate degree from the George Mason University.

 He was responsible for organizing and managing the corporate information management (CIM) program across the Department of Defense which included a major cost reduction and business reengineering program of the defense information infrastructure.
 Strassmann had policy oversight for Defense Department’s information technology expenditures.

 He is a 1993 recipient of the Defense Medal for Distinguished Public Service - the Defense Department’s highest civilian recognition, also awarded to four presidents.

 In 2002 he was recalled to government service as the acting Chief Information Officer of the National Aeronautics and Space Administration, with direct responsibility and accountability for the NASA computing and telecommunication information infrastructure.
 After completing his assignments in 2003 he retired from government service after receiving the NASA Exceptional Service Medal for improving I.T. architecture, security, and services.